antonidag/myblog/content/en/pages/about.md

 My goal of this blog is inspire and help out other developers working with integrations.
 The content on this blog will be focused on the Microsoft Integration Services, however CI/CD, infrastructure as code and DevOps are the same whatever platform you are working with!

-Make sure to connect with on LinkedIn!
+Make sure to connect with me on LinkedIn!
 <div class="LI-profile-badge"  data-version="v1" data-size="large" data-locale="sv_SE" data-type="horizontal" data-theme="dark" data-vanity="anton-björkman-447a1a1b1"></div>
 <script type="text/javascript" src="https://platform.linkedin.com/badges/js/profile.js" async defer></script>